 7 Reasons For Swollen Fingers

 Swollen fingers can be caused by different kinds of arthritis.
-Rheumatoid and psoriatic arthritis are marked by an overreacting immune system, leading to lots of inflammatory joint pain!1 Osteoarthritis, on the other hand, happens when the cartilage breaks down.2 All of these can happen on any joint, but the fingers have a high risk
+Rheumatoid and psoriatic arthritis are marked by an overreacting immune system, leading to lots of inflammatory joint pain!1 Osteoarthritis, on the other hand, happens when the cartilage breaks down.2 All of these can happen on any joint, but the fingers have a high risk because of natural wear and tear.

 If the swelling is localized around your knuckles and joints, it’s likely to be arthritis.
 They might look red and feel tender to touch.
 Normal everyday activities might also be harder than usual.